codecraftsuk/web-dev-bootcamp/week_01_git/README.md

 ## 2.1 Making a GitHub Account

 1. Go to the GitHub website (https://github.com/)
-2. Click on the "Sign up" button in the top right corner of the page.
+2. Click on the `Sign up` button in the top right corner of the page.
-3. Fill out the required fields (username, email, password) and click on the "Sign up for GitHub" button.
+3. Fill out the required fields (username, email, password) and click on the `Sign up for GitHub` button.
 5. Verify your email address by clicking on the link sent to the email address you provided.

 Once your email is verified, you can start creating repositories, contributing to other projects, and collaborating with others on GitHub.